This course may be taken prior to or during the same term.

 Credit hours earned under the following circumstances are not calculated as excess hours:

-Florida public institutions are required to implement a repeat course surcharge for students who take a State-funded undergraduate course for the third time.
+Florida public institutions are required to implement a repeat course surcharge for students who take a state-funded undergraduate course for the third time.
 Students taking the same course for the third time at UWF are subject to an increased matriculation fee of 100% of the cost of instruction.
 Exceptions may be made for individualized study, courses that are repeated as a requirement of a major (i.e. major requires student enroll multiple times), and courses that are intended as continuing over multiple semesters.
 The repeat of course work more than two times to increase grade point average or meet minimum course grade requirements is subject to the surcharge (see Tuition and Fees section).
-Appeals should be addressed to the Office of the Registrar.
+Appeals should be addressed to the Office of the Registrar via the Repeat Course Surcharge Appeal Form.

 Students are encouraged to consult with their advisor prior to withdrawing from classes and to contact the Office of Financial Aid and the Cashier’s Office for questions regarding fee liability or financial aid awards.
 Students who withdraw are not enrolled in the class as of the date the withdrawal is processed.
 Enrollment status (i.e. full-time, part-time) will be adjusted based on the date of withdrawal.
 Withdrawals count as an attempted course for repeat course surcharges and excess hours.
-Individual class withdrawals may not be processed may not be processed after the published deadline.
+Individual class withdrawals may not be processed after the published deadline(s) in the Academic Calendar.
 Students who do not officially withdraw will be assigned a standard letter grade reflective of the performance in the course.
 See Late Withdrawal Policy below.

 To qualify for a medical withdrawal, the student is required to complete and submit the Medical Withdrawal Form with supporting documentation to the Dean of Students office (DSO), Building 21/Room 130.
 Medical documentation is needed from a physician, counselor, or other licensed health care provider and should include: the date(s) of treatment, the nature of the illness/injury; indicate whether the illness or injury is severe enough to necessitate a withdrawal for the current or prior semester.